 M. M. Ali.-The necessity of it is what I have got to consider myself, not you.
 You had no right to stop the Prosecution witnesses.
-You could not have stopped them unless you said that their avidence was included. that their evidence was inadmissible.
+You could not have stopped them unless you said that their evidence was inadmissible.
 You did not stop the Public Prosecutor.
 He was to prove what he thought was necessary.
-But you will not allow me was necessary.
 But you will not allow me to prove what I think is necessary, to prove that it is a true statement of Muslim law that I laid down that it is haram to serve in the army.
-I have got to prove that from the Quran and the Hadis, Material or immaterial, I have got to do it and I am to do it the Islamic law.
-I have got from to take my law from the Quran and from the King.
+I have got to prove that from the Quran and the Hadis, Material or immaterial, I have got to do it and I am to do it I have got from the Islamic law. to take my law from the Quran and from the King.
 The king gives me protection for following the Quran's law in those Proclamations.
 That is the King's law.
 If you do not obey that, then why is the King's portrait over there (pointing to the portrait of King Edward hung upon the wall.)
-I have got to take my law from the Quran-you have got to take the law from I have got my statement based the king on the King's law.
+I have got to take my law from the Quran-you have got to take the law from the king.
+I have got my statement based on the King's law.
 I do not want to create a scene.
 I am not here for that purpose.
 I have not shown disrespect to you even though I could not show any respect to the Court as part of Government.
 I don't want to be obstinate and cheeky.
 But I cannot have my right brushed aside.